Foundation Drilling – You Can Hear The Difference!

 Since that project, Center Rock Inc, Malcolm Drilling, and other LP customers have recognized the need to improve the LP DRILL System’s ability to drill in fractured and broken rock.
 Past problems drilling these formations with gang hammer type drills (LP/Cluster drills), are related to individual bits passing over broken or fractured ground.
 In these formations, the bit is allowed to drop into the exhaust (low-pressure) flushing mode.
 This causes a significant drop in system air pressure resulting in a loss of energy transferred to both solid and fractured rock.
 The bit drop distance also causes an increase in operating torque.
 These problems result in a loss in productivity and increased wear rate of the drill bits.

-CRI’s engineering team was challenged to develop solutions for these problems.
+CRI’s engineering team was challenged to develop solutions for these foundation drilling problems.
 The result of this challenge was the creation of the new CR65LP hammer and bit combination.
 CRI released the new CR65LP hammers to the market fourth quarter of 2009.
 The advantage of the new design versus the previous one was obvious.
 Center Rock’s solutions addressed a common problem in any multi-hammer application.

 Malcolm Drilling recently had the opportunity to run the new CR65LP product on the Van Burren Bridge project in Riverside, California.
 They ordered a complete set of CR65LP hammers that were installed in the LP Canister to replace the tooling used in the past.
 The current project was started using the older product to establish baseline performance.
 A dramatic increase in performance was noticed when the older tooling was replaced with Malcolm’s CR65LP hammers.